aweis89/ai-terminals.nvim/README.md

 This keybinding is automatically configured when using the tmux backend and allows you to quickly hide the terminal popup from within tmux.

+**Credit:** The tmux nvim bridge implementation is adapted from [tmux-toggle-popup.nvim](https://github.com/cenk1cenk2/tmux-toggle-popup.nvim).
+The code has been integrated directly into this repository for additional control and to avoid external dependencies.

 **Note:** Calling `setup()` is only necessary if you want to customize the default configuration (e.g., change terminal commands, window dimensions, or the default position).
 The core functionality, including autocommands for file